The-Intern-Project/site/_posts/2013-03-18-Finding-Housing.md

 Palo Alto is roughly 20% cheaper than SF, and Mountain View is another 10% cheaper than Palo Alto [(see heat map)](https://www.kwelia.com/maps/public/sfbay).

-## Bonus: Should I live in SF and commute down to the Bay for my job?
+## PS: Should I live in SF and commute down to the Bay for my job?

 San Francisco is a more vibrant, busier place than South Bay.
 Every year, a good number of interns decide to live up north and commute every day, either by Caltrain, car, or provided (Apple, Facebook, Google) shuttles.
 The question is whether the better location justifies the longer commute.